xubingyue/avocadodb/Documentation/Books/AQL/README.md

 design goal of AQL was client independency, meaning that the language and syntax are the same for all clients, no matter what programming language the clients may use.
-Further design goals of AQL were the support of complex query patterns and the different data models ArangoDB offers.
+Further design goals of AQL were the support of complex query patterns and the different data models AvocadoDB offers.

 In its purpose, AQL is similar to the Structured Query Language (SQL).
 AQL supports reading and modifying collection data, but it doesn't support data-definition